2/20/2025

 Chris Reynolds

-Yeah, no, just to comment on the ammonia market as we've seen it until you're right.
-We did enter 2025 on a little bit of a declining brand in ammonia prices.
-Part of that was some weak application we saw in the fall season last year impacted by by weather and also the prospect of some new supply coming onto the market.
-But we're constructive on that.
-And we're seeing that in the price behavior of Urea and UAN.
+Yeah, no, just to comment on the ammonia market as we've seen it.
+And Joel, you're right.
+We did enter 2025 on a little bit of a declining trend in ammonia prices.
+Part of that was some weak application we saw in the fall season last year impacted by weather and also the prospect of some new supply coming onto the market.
+But we're constructive on nitrogen overall.
+Some of that ammonia that didn't go down last fall is going to go down in the form of urea. and UAN, particularly in North America.
+But we think that market is very tight and short right now, and we're seeing that in the price behavior of urea and UAN.
 So again, optimistic as we enter this spring season on nitrogen application rates, particularly with the prospect of over 90 million acres of corn.

 speaker

-Yeah.
-And I might just add that we closed the year with quite strong ammonia prices.
-And looking at the ammonia pricing actually.
-And so, yes, while it's often a bit, we still look at the ammonia pricing and are constructive and call that a strong price.
+Yeah, and I might just add that we closed the year with quite strong ammonia pricing, actually.
+And so yes, while it's often a bit we still look at the ammonia price and are constructive and call that a strong price.

 speaker